 Like anything else you consume, you should check to see where your bovine collagen is from and how it was made.
 Ask some questions.
 How were the cows raised and fed?
 Those are important questions for assessing how healthy your supplement will be for you.
 If possible, you’ll want to go with collagen sourced from grass-fed, humanely raised cows.
 This means the animal will not have been given grains (only grass and hay) and wasn’t confined on a factory farm.

-Care/of’s The Skin Hero is a bovine collagen that meets these criteria, and has been shown to strengthen nails and support hydration and elasticity in skin.
+Care/of’s collagen powder is a bovine collagen that meets these criteria, and has been shown to strengthen nails and support hydration and elasticity in skin.
 It also blends seamlessly with your coffee, tea, and smoothies.

 Collagen derived from poultry is somewhat less common, but can still support you in reaching your collagen needs.
 Certain collagen peptides are derived from chicken cartilage, bones, and eggshell membrane.
 Poultry collagen has high levels of type II collagen, in particular, suggesting its potential benefits for joints and bones.